DarkCaster/LEDE-1701-Custom/README.md

 _You should create ART-partition backup ONLY from stock NETGEAR firmware._
 _See more info [here](https://wiki.openwrt.org/toh/netgear/telnet.console)._
-_Creating ART-partition backup on 8MiB firmware flashed on 16MiB board will result in broken backup because of incorrect flash-memory mapping stored in firmware._
+_Creating ART-partition backup with 8MiB OpenWRT(LEDE) firmware flashed on 16MiB board will result in broken backup because of incorrect flash-memory mapping stored in firmware._

 ## Procd changes